22 Best Plants for Hedges

 Sawara False Cypress

-Sometimes called threadleaf false cypress for its delicate-looking foliage, this slow-growing evergreen usually grows about 6 feet tall in 20 years, but eventually matures at 20 feet tall.
+Sometimes called threadleaf false cypress for its delicate-looking foliage, this slow-growing evergreen hedge plant usually grows about 6 feet tall in 20 years, but eventually matures at 20 feet tall.
 Many cultivars with slight variations in foliage color and plant form are available.

 Name: Chamaecyparis pisifera